SMILEY4/ktor-openapi-tools/docs/openapi/advanced_topics/multiple_openapi_specifications.md

 }
 ```

+1. All child routes are assigned to "v1".

 All routes within this block are automatically assigned to the "v1" specification through inheritance.

 ### Assignment via Assigner Function